C-KQ/C-KQ.github.io/_posts/2025-06-06-CloudResumeChallenge-Part2.md

 Continue to [Part 1](https://c-kq.github.io/posts/CloudResumeChallenge-Part1/)...

-## Dynamic Website - Page View Counter
+## Dynamic Website - Page Views Counter
 So far, we have used S3, CloudFront, Route53 & ACM to host a secure webpage.
 Next up, we are going to use JavaScript, DynamoDB and Lambda with API Gateway to implement a dynamic page view counter.
 I first create a simple HTML element for the JavaScript to work with.
 ![image](personalAssets/Images/Projects/ResumeChallenge/7_1_JavaScript_PageViews.png)